Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 This is where many people get stuck.
 They try to optimize individual variables without understanding the systems those variables belong to.
 Progress becomes inconsistent, confusing, and difficult to sustain.

 From a longevity medicine perspective, the question is different.
-Instead of asking what new intervention to add, it is more useful to ask what actually drives long-term health at a system level.
+Instead of asking what new intervention to add, it becomes more useful to ask what actually drives long-term health at a system level.

 For a broader understanding of how these systems are evaluated together, see the HormoneSynergy® Longevity Medicine Resource Center.